tfb123/BiohazardWriteUp/README.md

 Note: You need to collect all 4 crests, combine and decode to reavel another path

 The combination should be crest 1 + crest 2 + crest 3 + crest 4.
 Also, the combination is a type of encoded base and you need to decode it

+# Attic

+crest 4:

+gSUERauVpvKzRpyPpuYz66JDmRTbJubaoArM6CAQsnVwte6zF9J4GGYyun3k5qM9ma4s

+From Base 58 = 70 5a 47 56 66 5a 6d 39 79 5a 58 5a 6c 63 67 3d 3d --> From HEX = pZGVfZm9yZXZlcg== (4 crest decoded)

+Hint 1: Crest 2 has been encoded twice

+Hint 2: Crest 2 contanis 17 characters

+Note: You need to collect all 4 crests, combine and decode to reavel another path

+The combination should be crest 1 + crest 2 + crest 3 + crest 4.
+Also, the combination is a type of encoded base and you need to decode it

+# Combining crests
+We have now 4 crests, COMBINING BEGINS!

+RlRQIHVzZXI6IG (1st crest decoded)

+h1bnRlciwgRlRQIHBh (2nd crest decoded)

+c3M6IHlvdV9jYW50X2h (3rd crest decoded)

+pZGVfZm9yZXZlcg== (4 crest decoded)

+RlRQIHVzZXI6IGh1bnRlciwgRlRQIHBhc3M6IHlvdV9jYW50X2hpZGVfZm9yZXZlcg== (All combined)

+FTP user: hunter, FTP pass: you_cant_hide_forever (Revealed)

+# FTP - The guard house

+mget *

+steghide extract -sf 001-key.jpg

+In that key-001.txt we can find this: cGxhbnQ0Ml9jYW

+exiftool -a 002-key.jpg

+We can find in the comments this: 5fYmVfZGVzdHJveV9

+binwalk -e 003-key.jpg --run-as=root

+This reveals 3aXRoX3Zqb2x0 inf the folder -> key-003.txt

+Lets combine them cGxhbnQ0Ml9jYW5fYmVfZGVzdHJveV93aXRoX3Zqb2x0

+From Base 64 = plant42_can_be_destroy_with_vjolt (I assume its a password for the file we downloaded: helmet_ket.txt.gpg

+So as i see, we need to install seahorse-nautilus, then open helmet_ket.txt.gpg with the password for it

+sudo apt-get install seahorse-nautilus --fix-missing

+Then we have this: helmet_key{458493193501d2b94bbab2e727f8db4b}

+# Study room entrance

+Looking for things in this room we find eagle_medal.txt in the tar.gz

+That says: SSH user: umbrella_guest

+# Hidden closet

+From the file that we downloaded in FTP, we had important.txt info that we have /hidde_closet/ room.

+From the MO disk 1 we have: wpbwbxr wpkzg pltwnhro, txrks_xfqsxrd_bvv_fy_rvmexa_ajk

+weasker login password, stars_members_are_my_guinea_pig | with the key ALBERT

+Soo...
+The Albert Weasker password is: stars_members_are_my_guinea_pig

+The wolf medal says: SSH password: T_virus_rules

+# SSH

+Now we can access SSH: ssh umbrella_guest@10.10.161.5

+With the password: T_virus_rules

+Check all dirs: ls -la

+We can find the .jailcell directory

+There is chris.txt file

+There is some text and the MO disk 2: albert

+Now we can switch to the weasker SSH

+su weasker

+stars_members_are_my_guinea_pig

+Lets try to sudo su with the stars_members_are_my_guinea_pig password

+Oops.
+Now we have the root!

+Now we can reach root.txt

+flag: 3c5794a00dc56c35f2bf096571edf3bf

+It was an amazing adventure and super interesting ctf.